Esri/workflowmanager-viewer-js/README.md

 The 10.4 Language Pack version of this viewer can be found on the [10.4 LP branch](https://github.com/Esri/workflowmanager-viewer-js/tree/10.4_LP) of this repository.

 The 10.3.1 version of this viewer can be found on the [10.3.1 branch](https://github.com/Esri/workflowmanager-viewer-js/tree/10.3.1) of this repository.

+### Limitations
+Due to several features not yet available in ArcGIS JavaScript API 4.3, the following features have been disabled in the 4.3 version of JavaScript Viewer.
+* Ability to create/update/delete a job's area of interest
+* Adding embedded attachments

 ### ArcGIS Workflow Manager JavaScript API
 The ArcGIS Workflow Manager JavaScript API is now integrated with [ArcGIS JavaScript 4.3 API](https://developers.arcgis.com/javascript/).